 There’s good news if you are a movie fanatic.
 If you like watching movies in the cinema, a typical international release would cost a lot less in Cyprus.
 On average, you would pay €8 in Cyprus compared to €11.23 in the UK.

 Cost of Rent in Cyprus

 The cost of living in Cyprus in relation to rent is cheaper than in the UK.
-This is arguably the best benefit of living in Cyprus so far, as the money saved here allows for a little extra spent on the food you love and days out spending time on your favourite leisure activities.
+This is arguably the best benefit of living in Cyprus so far, as the money saved here allows for a little extra spent on the food you love and days out spending time on your favorite leisure activities.

 This is especially true when you are looking to rent in the long term.
 It is much more cost-effective and cheaper than most places in Europe, let alone the UK.
 The brilliant thing here is that it cuts across every type of rental property.
-Be it villas, apartments or maisonettes, you will find a vast selection of properties in the sun at amazingly low prices.
+Be it villas, apartments, or maisonettes, you will find a vast selection of properties in the sun at amazingly low prices.

 The relative rent prices for various types of apartments are as follows:

 - One bedroom apartment in the city centre – €500.79 (Cyprus) / €843.53 (UK)